Euro ministers give blessing to Greek bailout, wooing IMF on debt

 “We will have to wait and see,” said Schaeuble, who has become a hate-figure for rigid austerity among Greeks tired of five years of soaring unemployment.
 “This is an opportunity.
 But what is decisive is that Greece does what it says it will do.”

-Schaeuble was among numerous ministers who stressed they saw it as vital that the IMF take part in the third bailout, as it has in two programs totaling 240 billion euros since 2010.
+Schaeuble was among numerous ministers who stressed they saw it as vital that the IMF take part in the third bailout, as it has in two programs totalling 240 billion euros since 2010.

 Not only would IMF lending reduce the amount needed from Europe - possibly by a sum similar to the 16 billion euros the Fund had ready when the second bailout program expired - but the IMF’s reputation for rigor would reassure skeptical parliaments and financial markets that conditions would be met.